etsy/logstash-forwarder/README.md

 * Logfile output and HUP support.
 You can now log to a dedicated file, rather than stdout or syslog.
 Sending Lumberjack a HUP causes it to close and re-open its own log file.
-* Management port and replay functionality.
-Lumberjack listens on a TCP port (default: 42586) and allows you to re-read log files and send them to Logstash.
 * State file handling.
 A few cases which caused the state file to get overwritten or not written to correctly have been fixed.
 * An HTTP port which exposes expvar (http://golang.org/pkg/expvar/) data on